-We will encourage and support staff to develop their Gaelic skills through meetings, internal notice boards Provide funding and training opportunities Skills Audit Corporate services Throughout Plan period further training Relevant Strategic Objectives and Outcomes assisted: Objectives 1,2 Outcomes 7, 11, 12, 1 3, 15
+We will provide information to staff on Gaelic courses available Promotion of training on intranet, staff meetings, internal notice boards Record demand for courses and attendance Corporate services Throughout Plan period We will encourage and support staff to develop their Gaelic skills through further training Provide funding and training opportunities Skills Audit Corporate services Throughout Plan period Relevant Strategic Objectives and Outcomes assisted: Objectives 1,2 Outcomes 7, 11, 12, 13, 15

-Development Function Actions Targets Performance Lead Officer Timescale Indicators Language Lear ning Current pract ice The CNPA has funded Gaelic language s courses for staff Key areas of development of We will carry out a staff audit to determine Gaelic language ability amongst staff and board Carry out audit Skills audit Corporate services March 2011 We will provide information to staff on Gaelic courses available U Monitor and record demand for courses and attendance On-going We will encourage and support staff to develop their Gaelic skills through further training Skills Audit Corporate services On-going Relevant Strategic Objectives and Outcomes assisted: Objectives 1,2 Outcomes 7, 11, 12, 1 5 · desirable job attribute where it will states Gaelic as a 2 Monitor Gaelic Corporate March 2011 make an effective contribution to the Plan's aims. desirable job attribute where it will make an effective contribution to the Plan's aims.
-2. skills of applicants Services Relevant Strategic Objectives and Outcomes assisted: Objectives 1,2 Outcomes 7, 11, 12, 1 5
+Development Actions Targets Performance Lead Timescale Function Indicators Officer Language Learning: Language Learning: Current practice Current practice The CNPA has funded Gaelic languages courses for staff Key areas of development We will carry out a staff audit to determine Gaelic language ability amongst staff and board Carry out audit Skills audit Corporate services March 2011 We will provide information to staff on Gaelic courses available Promotion of training on intranet, staff meetings, internal notice boards Corporate services On-going We will encourage and support staff to develop their Gaelic skills through further training Provide funding and training opportunities Skills Audit Corporate services On-going Relevant Strategic Objectives and Outcomes assisted: Objectives 1,2 Outcomes 7, 11, 12, 1.
+5 • vacancy.
+If the ability to speak or write Gaelic is a genuine occupational requirement then the linguistic ability will be properly taken into account.
+Key areas o development Adopt an appointments policy that recognises Gaelic as a desirable job attribute where it will make an effective contribution to the Plan's aims.
+Produce recruitment guidance which states Gaelic as a desirable job attribute where it will make an effective contribution to the Plan's aims.
+Appointments policy available Monitor Gaelic skills of applicants Corporate Services March 2011 Relevant Strategic Objectives and Outcomes assisted: Objectives 1,2 Outcomes 7, 11, 12, 15